maimbeeb/Cook-Book/README.md

 	and deleting their cooking experience online anytime they want.
 This website has provision to add more functionalities to provide better experience to the users.

 	So from now on there is no need to buy any more magazines or cook books!
 This website provide enormous options, so food lovers don't have to eat brocolli or boiled chicken every day.
 	If you have an awesome recipe you want to share?
 Please dont hesitate to add it to the repository!
-	If you want to explore a classic dish, Just click a search button in the website.
+	If you want to explore a classic dish, just click a "Search Button" in the website.

 UX

 ![](mockup/home.png)

-	Mariam'S Munch takes on a modern design by implementing features from the bootstrap.css framework.
+	Mariam's Munch takes on a modern design by implementing features from the bootstrap.css framework.
 	The application was designed to work just as well on devices with small screens as those with larger ones.

-	All of the recipes on the home page are displayed on bootstrap cards, each showing a photo of the recipe, the recipe title, description, duration and chef name.
+	All of the recipes on the home page are displayed on bootstrap cards, each showing a photo of the recipe, the recipe title, description, duration and chef's name.

 	Add Recipe
 ![](mockup/add-recipe.png)